PREVIOUS HAPPENINGS & EXHIBITIONS

-We are excited about our upcoming exhibition – 8 – 80 – Drawing for Fun.
-It features the work of five young artists and seven young-at-heart artists who participated in the Drawing for Fun Kids, Beginners and Development classes last Autumn at Maker.
+We were very excited about our exhibition – 8 – 80 – Drawing for Fun.
+It featured the work of five young artists and seven young-at-heart artists who participated in the Drawing for Fun Kids, Beginners and Development classes during Autumn 2018 at Maker.

 Advanced students took on diverse themes such as Umbria, Elasticity and Openings!
 Kids embraced exercises like drawing upside down, using a viewfinder and doing 1-1 scale charcoal sketches of giant cutlery loaned by Guilshan’s Indian Restaurant.
 Adult beginners were as enthusiastic as ever and rose to the challenge of drawing with humour and tenacity.

 Our Kids classes were supported by Fife Council Cultural Trust and the Common Good Fund.
-And following their success we will be offering more kids classes after Easter.
+And following their success we will be offering more kids classes after Easter 2019 more info here.